Yoruba name

-A Yorùbá name is a name that is part of a naming tradition that is primarily used by the Yoruba people and Yoruba language-speaking individuals in Benin, Togo, and Nigeria.
+Yorùbá names are the given names adopted primarily by speakers of the Yoruba language and the Yoruba diaspora.

 Naming ceremonies

-Originally, male Yorùbá children were named on the ninth day after their birth, while the female child was named on the seventh day.
-However, nowadays, both genders are named on the seventh day.
-The names of the children are traditionally found by divination performed by a group of Babalawo - traditional Ifá priests, but in recent times names can also come from those of ranking members of the family, including the father, mother, grandparents, or next of kin.
+Originally, male Yorùbá children were named on the eighth day after their birth, while the female child was named on the seventh day.
+However, nowadays, both genders are named on the seventh day or eighth day.
+The names of the children are traditionally found by divination performed by a group of Babalawo – traditional Ifá priests, but in recent times names can also come from those of ranking members of the family, including the father, mother, grandparents, or next of kin.
 Both the mother and father and other elderly relatives can give their own favorite names to the child or children.
 That is why the Yorùbás usually have a long list of names.
 Baby names often come from the grandparents and great grandparents of the child to be named.
 The name traditionally divined by the Babaláwo indicates the Òrìṣà that guides the child and whether the child is a reincarnated ancestor and the destiny of the child and the spiritual entities that will assist the child in achieving it.
 There is first a private ceremony for just the parents where the names are given along with taboos for the child and parents and suggestions on what the child will need to be successful.
 Some days after that a public ceremony with feasting and entertainment is held and family and friends are all invited to celebrate the arrival of the child.

-Composition and Importance of Names
+Composition and importance of names

 Yorùbá names are often carefully considered during the week prior to the naming ceremony, as great care is placed upon selecting a name that would not reflect any sort of negativity or disrepute.
 In other words, selecting a name that previously belonged to a thief or criminal for a Yorùbá child is not considered as a wise idea, as it (according to Yorùbá philosophy) could result in the child growing up to become a thief or criminal.
 The Yorùbá believe that previous bearers of a name have an impact on the influence of the name in a child's life.

 Yorùbá names are traditionally classified into five categories: